What Is Dried Thyme? Definition, Uses, and Storage Guide

 Flavor Breakdown:

-• Earthy: Like a forest floor after rain.
+• Earthy: Like a forest floor after rain

-• Floral: Subtle hints of rosemary and lavender.
+• Floral: Hints of rosemary and lavender

 Culinary Uses: Where Does Thyme Shine?

-Top 5 Ways to Use Dried Thyme in the Kitchen
+Top 5 Ways to Use Dried Thyme

-4. Bean & Lentil Dishes: Enhance soups, stews, and bean pots with a sprinkle of dried thyme.
+4. Bean & Lentil Dishes: Enhance soups, stews, and bean pots with a sprinkle of dried thyme

-5. Bread & Crackers: Incorporate into dough for herb breads or sprinkle over crackers before baking.
+5. Bread & Crackers: Incorporate into dough for herb breads or sprinkle over crackers before baking

 Roasted chicken garnished with thyme